 When there are discrepancies between amounts reported on Forms 941 or 943 filed with the IRS and Forms W-2 and W-3 filed with the SSA, we must contact you to resolve the discrepancies.
 To help reduce discrepancies-

 - 1. Report bonuses as wages and as social security and Medicare wages on Forms W-2 and 941/943. - 2.
 Report both social security and Medicare wages and taxes separately on Forms W-2, W-3, and 941/943. - 3.
-Report social security taxes on Form W-2 in the box for social security tax withheld, not as social security wages. - 4.
-Report Medicare taxes on Form W-2 in the box for Medicare tax withheld, not as Medicare wages. - 5.
+Report social security taxes withheld on Form W-2 in box 4 not in box 3. - 4.
+Report Medicare taxes withheld on Form W-2 in box 6 not in box 5. - 5.
 Make sure the social security wage amount for each employee does not exceed the annual social security wage base limit. - 6.
 Do not report noncash wages that are not subject to social security or Medicare taxes as social security or Medicare wages. - 7.
 If you use an EIN on any quarterly Form 941 for the year (or annual Form 943) that is different from the EIN reported in box e on Form W-3, enter the other EIN in box h on Form W-3.